Gradient-based Optimisation of Modulation Effects: BF-2 Flanger

 We consider only the \{Lin chirp + Tri, AP chirp + Tri, Tri + None\} input/filter combinations as these gave the best results in the previous experiment, and the same choices of $N$ as before.
 The training and validation signals (each of length $L = 2^{18}$) were concatenated and processed through the pedal to record the target signals.
-A recording was also taken with the pedal in by-pass mode to compensate for any latency in the digital to analog conversion.
-Unlike the simplified experiment, the starting phase of the target LFO cannot be reset so will differ for each training and/or validation signal (unless the LFO period happened to be exactly an integer multiple of $L/F_s$ s).
-To compensate for this, the $f_0$ of the learned control signal $c_m$ is estimated and used to compute its approximate periodic extension to length $2M$.
+A recording was also taken with the pedal in bypass mode to compensate for any latency \new[caused by the audio interface].
+Unlike the simplified experiment, the starting phase of the target LFO cannot be reset so will differ for each training and/or validation signal (unless the LFO period happens to be exactly an integer multiple of $L/F_s$ s).
+To compensate for this, the \new[fundamental frequency] of control signal $c_m$ is estimated and used to compute its approximate periodic extension to length $2M$.
 Then the validation loss is computed $M$ times for each starting index $m$, choosing $m$ such that the validation loss is minimised.